Touhou Project: Windows games

-The seventh game in the series, released on August 17, 2003, at Comiket 64.
-As the month turns to May, it is clear that winter in Gensokyo has lasted far longer than normal.
-As Reimu, Marisa, or Sakuya, the player must embark on a trip to the Netherworld (冥界 Meikai, "Realm of the Dead") to find those responsible for stopping the coming of spring.
+The seventh installment in the series was released on August 17, 2003, at Comiket 64.
+As May arrives, it becomes clear that winter in Gensokyo has lasted far longer than usual.
+As Reimu, Marisa, or Sakuya, the player must embark on a trip to the Netherworld (冥界 Meikai, lit.
+'Realm of the Dead') to find those responsible for stopping the coming of spring.
 With the addition of Sakuya, Perfect Cherry Blossom continues the series tradition of former bosses reappearing as playable characters.
 It also features a "Cherry Gauge", which is filled by grazing, shooting enemies, and completing Spell Cards without using bombs, which when full, activates a "Supernatural Border", giving the player a temporary shield.
 Alice Margatroid from Mystic Square makes her Windows debut in this game.
 As well as featuring an extra stage, the game also has an unlockable phantasm stage that can be accessed after the player clears the extra stage and has captured a certain amount of spell cards.